Frequently Asked Questions (& Answers)

 Do you have an API?

-It's in private beta testing now.
-If you need this feature today, give us a shout.
+Not yet, but it's on the way.
+If you need this or some other feature today, give us a shout.

 Comments, complaints, suggestions